jtjacques/mturk-manage/README.md

 You can return the HIT overview list at any time by clicking the *Manage HITs* header.

-### Overview Level Actions
-At the overview level, the interface offers the following actions which affect all visible HITs.
-These actions respect the *Active* filter or currently set search value.

-* *Download Data*: download a CSV file of answer data grouped by and including `QuestionIdentifier` information and Approval/Rejection information for all visible HITs.
-Note that timestamps are exported in ISO format.
-	* *Amazon*: download a CSV file of answer data in the original Amazon format, for compatibility.
-Note that all timestamps are PST, see *Known Issues* for more details.
-* *Delete*: delete all visible HITs.
-	* Note: only HITs which are `Unassignable`, expired or having no available tasks, and for which all assignments have been reviewed may be deleted.
-Any visible HITs which are ineligible will prevent this action.
-	* Note: a download of all data is forced before final confirmation and actual removal of the HITs.

 ### Task Level Actions
 At the task level, the interface offers the following actions.